 As CEO, Maggie Feng is responsible for Event, Public Relations, Campus Development, Human Resource, Communication, internal Quality Assurance, and Student Support.
 She is an allrounder in management and is proud to be business-like and practical oriented with focus on the long-term vision.

-Next to Apeldoorn, Wittenborg also has campuses in Amsterdam, Munich, and Vienna.
-Although small, with more than 1000 students in 2019 growth is around 15% per year during the past 7 years, Wittenborg is one of the most international privately funded higher education institutes in the Netherlands.
-Around 80% of students and staff at Wittenborg are from over 100 different countries.
+Next to Apeldoorn, Wittenborg also has campuses in Amsterdam, Munich, and Bad Voslau (close to Vienna).
+Although small, with more than 1000 Bachelor and Master students in 2019 growth is around 15% per year since 2010, Wittenborg is one of the most international privately funded higher education institutes in the Netherlands.
+Students and staff at Wittenborg are from over 100 different countries.
 School of Hospitality & Tourism is the 2nd school next to the School of Business of Wittenborg.
-With an average between 200 and 300 students, the School of Hospitality & Tourism has been growing steadily in the past 7 years.
+With an average between 200 and 300 students, the School of Hospitality & Tourism has been growing steadily.

 Originally from Beijing, Maggie grew up in the heart of the Chinese capital, coming to the Netherlands as an exchange student from the Beijing University of Technology back in 1999, to complete her fifth and final year as a Bachelor student at the University of Applied Sciences in Deventer.
 In 2001, Maggie gained a Master of Science in Facility Management from the University of Greenwich (UK), and in 2002 she joined the team of the then named ‘Hogeschool Wittenborg’ and successfully transferred this private education institute to what it is today.
 With the current development of Doctoral College and Research Centre, plus undergoing AACSB and AMBA accreditation, Maggie is determined to lead Wittenborg to become a top-ranking institute to contribute to Human Capital & Talent development.